mattbierner/khepri/README.md

     function(x, y) { return x + y; };

 ### Empty Array Literal Elements ###
+Array literals do not support empty elements or a trailing comma.
-Use explicit undefined instead.
+Use an explicit undefined value instead.

+### Object Literal Trailing Comma ###
+Object literals may not have trailing comma.

 ### In Operator ###
-Still reserved keyword.
+The in operator is not supported, but 'in' remains a reserved word.

 ### For In Statement ###
-Because in operator removed.
+Since the 'in' operator is not supported, for in statements are also not supported.
+Other solutions usually exist, such as 'forEach'.

  [parsejs]: https://github.com/mattbierner/parse.js
  [parseecma]: https://github.com/mattbierner/parse-ecma
  [ecma51]: http://www.ecma-international.org/publications/standards/Ecma-262.htm